Friday, September 28, 2012

 Thank You, Jesus!

 The song begins with Jesus’ words “Won’t you take this cup from me?”
 It reminds us of the agony Jesus felt with the knowledge he’d soon give over His body to the torture of those who despised Him.
-Talk about lack of control … and for someone who has the ultimate jesus at gethsemanepower to possess it.
+Talk about lack of control … and for someone who has the ultimate power to possess it.
 This terrified Him to the point He sweat actual blood.
 And still, he continued on, submitting to the will of His Father in heaven.
 Why?
 So that we would be washed of sin and saved for eternity.

 The song goes on.
 Not as Jesus, but as a singer and songwriter who wants to live as Jesus did, in the way the Father has marked out for him.
 It reminds us that we all have a cross to bear and a life to give.
 Each path will be different, but if we follow the will of the Father, lives will be saved.